smooks/smooks-examples/pipelines/README.md

 </smooks-resource-list>
 ```

 This pipeline omits `core:action` because the `CrmVisitor` resource HTTP POSTs the result directly to the CRM service.
-Another notable difference from the CRM pipeline is the `core:delegate-reader`. `delegate-reader` delegates the pipeline event stream to an enclosed `ftl:freemarker` visitor which instantiates the underneath template with the selected `record` event as a parameter:
+Another notable difference from the CRM pipeline is the `core:rewrite`. `rewrite` rewrites the pipeline event stream using the enclosed `ftl:freemarker` visitor which instantiates the underneath template with the selected `record` event as a parameter:

 ```xml
 <!-- purchaseOrder.xml.ftl -->